Table of Contents

 - It is produced from decomposition of animal wastes and biological matter.

 - The emission of this gas can be restricted by using animal wastes and biological matter to produce gobar gas (methane).

-- NOx and N2O are Different.
-N2O or Nitrous Oxide is a greenhouse gas.
+- N2O or Nitrous Oxide is a greenhouse gas.

-- Carbon monoxide is a short-lived greenhouse gas (it is less denser than air).
+- Carbon monoxide is a short-lived greenhouse gas (it is less dense than air).

 - It has an indirect radiative forcing effect by elevating concentrations of methane and tropospheric ozone through chemical reactions with other atmospheric constituents (e.g., the hydroxyl radical, OH.) that would otherwise destroy them.

 - Through natural processes in the atmosphere, it is eventually oxidized to carbon dioxide.

 - CFCs were phased out via the Montreal Protocol due to their part in ozone depletion (explained in Geography > Climatology > Polar Vortex).